 The first eight seconds are the most important part of your entire pitch.
-That’s when you grab the attention of your prospect and let her know you know who she is.
-If you do not connect in the first eight seconds, then you probably will not have her attention for the remaining 110.
-This is a great time to compliment something the prospect has done recently and show how you complement her business or at least know what it is that she does.
+That’s when you grab the attention of your prospect and let them know that you know who they are.
+If you do not connect in the first eight seconds, then you probably will not have their attention for the remaining 110.
+This is a great time to compliment something the prospect has done recently and show how you could complement their business—or at least that you know what it is they do.

-- The Good: Mentions your product or service and tells how it will help your prospect.
-“In less than two minutes, I will tell you how the use of [me, my company, my service] will grow your development department 115 percent.”
+- The Good: Mentions your product or service and describes how it will help your prospect: “In less than two minutes, I will tell you how the use of [me, my company, my service] will grow your development department 115%.”

 Let your prospects know who you are.
 They want you to tell them what it is you do most passionately.
-Do not waste time telling them who you work with or for—they need to know who you are.
-This is not the time to drop the names of people and companies you’ve worked for in the past, and it is definitely not the time to mention any negative moments in your career.
+Don’t waste time telling them who you work with or for—this is not the time to drop the names of people and companies you’ve worked for in the past, and it is definitely not the time to mention any negative moments in your career.
 Talk about your passion and excellence!

 Let your prospects know who or what your business is.
 Potential clients want you to tell them what you do better than anyone else.
 What is your bottom line?
 Why do they need this information?
 Provide specifics of what your company does and why you’re the best in the business for the specific needs of your prospects.
 If you’re pitching marketing expertise, pitch marketing expertise and table discussing your other strengths until later.

 Your prospects want more specifics on what your brand offers.
 Remember: a brand is nothing more than a promise delivered.
-So what promise are you making to them?
-Know what will create buzz for your prospects, because if the bottom line is not measurable (sales is not buzz) or directly beneficial to the prospects, then they will have no interest in anything you’re proposing.
+So, what promise are you making?
+Know what will create buzz for your prospects, because if the bottom line is not measurable or directly beneficial to the prospects, then they will have no interest in anything you’re proposing.

-- The Good: Has specific details and knowledge about what your company can do for the prospect.
-“After reviewing the last two quarters of sales from your online web development company, we believe the use of our social media networking program will increase your sales by 25 percent in the next quarter.”
+- The Good: Has specific details and knowledge about what your company can do for the prospect: “After reviewing the last two quarters of sales from your online web development company, we believe the use of our social media networking program will increase your sales by 25% in the next quarter.”

 Once you’ve built the message, you’ve got to learn how to deliver it.
 Look in the mirror and polish your 118—make it shine!
 Recite it as often as you can so when opportunity knocks, you can open the door and sell.

 To capitalize on these opportunities and grow, businesses always need to be selling themselves and the changes they make in everything they do.
-Not doing it is like squatting with spurs on.
-You can do it, but it’s gonna leave a mark.
+Not doing so is like squatting with spurs on: You can do it, but it’s gonna leave a mark.
 In other words, be smart or get stuck.

 Nothing sells itself forever.
-Never stop selling your company… and yourself.
+Never stop selling your company, or yourself.
 Now saddle up and ride.
 You’ve got work to do!